 Keep them moving.
 Regular physical activity, even a daily 15-minute walk around the block, can keep the blood flowing to your feet.
 Plus it can help keep your blood sugar levels in a healthy range.
 If you are unsure of how to start, ask your doctor to guide you on how much, and what type of physical activity is right for you.
 While you’re sitting during the day, frequently wiggle your toes and roll ankles around to keep your feet healthy.

 Request a referral.
 If you have chronic foot problems, ask your physician for a referral to a podiatrist, a doctor who specializes in foot care.
-A podiatrist can evaluate your gait and how your feet hit the ground, and can identify and correct problems such when your feet roll inwards or outwards excessively.
+A podiatrist can evaluate your gait and how your feet hit the ground, and can identify and correct problems such as when your feet roll inwards or outwards excessively.
 The podiatrist can order specialized shoes or shoe inserts, and help you develop an appropriate long-term foot care program.

 Nail it.
 Pay special attention to your toenails.
 Keep them trimmed straight across, and don’t allow them to grow too long.
 Ask your doctor or nurse for help if you’re uncertain how best to prevent ingrown toenails or other nail problems.
 Your healthcare provider can trim your toenails for you if you cannot see or reach them.
 And skip the pedicures—unless you are absolutely certain that the person giving you a pedicure has experience working on the feet of clients with diabetes, it’s best to avoid salon foot care.

-Take the temperature.
+Check foot temperature.
 An infrared dermal thermometer can measure foot surface temperature—areas that later develop problems can be up to four degrees warmer than surrounding areas, even before those problems appear.
 These thermometers are available for purchase, but can be pricey.
 If this option doesn’t fit your budget, run your hands slowly over all portions of your feet during your daily foot inspection.
 If any area feels warmer than surrounding areas, watch it carefully for blister or ulcer development.
 Ask your doctor if you should protect that area with a bandage or cushioning product to prevent further issues.